-Rules and regulations for discipline and control of pupils may be made by the state, local boards of education, teachers and principals, and these may be enforced reasonably for all who are in the school setting, below or above the age of 18.
-These rules and regulations may be "relative to anything what ever necessary for the proper establishment, maintenance, management, and carrying on of the public schools of such district including regulations relative to the conduct of pupils..."
+Rules and regulations for discipline and control of pupils may be made by the state, local boards of education, teachers, and principals, and these may be enforced reasonably for all who are in the school setting, at, below or above the age of 18.
+These rules and regulations may be "relative to anything whatever necessary for the proper establishment, maintenance, management, and carrying on of the public schools of such district including regulations relative to the conduct of pupils..."

 Board Policy 5600 requires each student to adhere to the Code of Conduct and to submit to such disciplinary measures as are appropriately assigned for infraction of those rules.
-The Principal or his/her designee shall designate sanctions, excluding corporal punishment, for the infractions of rules which shall relate in kind and degree to the infraction; help the student learn to take responsibility for his/her actions; and be directed, where possible, to reduce the effects of any harm which may have been caused by the student's misconduct.
+By signing this document, the parents/guardians agree to adhere to the decisions made by the principal regarding discipline.
+The principal or his/her designee shall designate sanctions, excluding corporal punishment, for the infractions of rules which shall relate in kind and degree to the infraction; help the student learn to take responsibility for his/her actions; and be directed, where possible, to reduce the effects of any harm which may have been caused by the student's misconduct.
 The Board believes that the best discipline is self-imposed and that students should learn to assume responsibility for their own behavior and the consequences of their actions.

 Students with behavioral problems should attempt to resolve the situation with their teacher.
-If this does not work to the teacher's satisfaction or for repeated or severe problems, the student will be referred to conference with the principal.
+If this does not work to the teacher's satisfaction or for repeated or severe problems, the student will be referred to a conference with the principal.

-In all cases of unacceptable student conduct, the parents will be informed by letter.
+In all cases of unacceptable student conduct, the parents will be informed by letter or email.
 In the case of out-of-school suspension, parents will also be informed by phone.
-As a consequence of their behavior, students may be assigned before or after school detentions, in-school, or out of school suspensions, or other consequences as determined by an administrator.
-After school detentions will be served from 3:20 - 4:00 on Mondays through Thursdays.
+As a consequence of their behavior, students may be assigned before or after school or lunch detentions, in-school, or out of school suspensions, or other consequences as determined by an administrator.
+Detentions will be served for 30 minutes the day following the incident.
 Arrangements to serve detentions at other times are at the discretion of the high school administration.
-Failure to serve detentions will result in in-school suspensions.
+Failure to serve detentions (an accumulation of 8) will result in in-school suspensions and/or loss of school extra-curricular activities.
 Seniors who have failed to serve detentions or failed to meet their financial obligations will not participate in the graduation ceremony.